wikiadventure/wikiadventu.re/README.md

 ## Setup

-### Haxe

-First you need to install [Haxe > 4.0.0 here](https://haxe.org/download/)

 ### NodeJS

 Then you need to install [NodeJS > 12.16.0 here](https://nodejs.org/en/download/)

 ### Librairies

-Launch the setup script to install all the librairies.
+Launch the setup script to install Lix, Haxe, Quasar and all needed librairies.
-It will install Haxe lib, then backend NPM lib and finally Quasar and frontend lib!

  ### Visual Studio Code